Skip to content

 • Specialised equipment — advanced sensors, experimental weapons, luxury fittings.

 These materials feed both the shipyard's resource bundles below and the warp-tunnel and Genesis pipelines described in galaxy/genesis-devices.md.
-Photonic crystals and quantum shards specifically gate Warp Jumper construction; see the Bang-bottleneck note in trading.md.
+Lumen crystals and quantum shards specifically gate Warp Jumper construction; see the Bang-bottleneck note in trading.md.

 Trade services